AlexCrombieF/Gas-fighting-rpg-game/README.md

-This is a game made by me and 3 other developers its a rpg dungeon crawl game the build is
+This is a game made by me and 3 other developers its a rpg dungeon crawl game the build is in the merge branch and then build and is the exe